CEEMS API Server configuration skeleton

 ENVVAR_NAME: ENVVAR_VALUE

-In the case of Openstack, extra_config section must be used to setup Openstack's API and auth configs.
-The following keys in extra_config must be provided:
+In the case of OpenStack, the extra_config section must be used to set up OpenStack's API and auth configs.
+The following keys in the extra_config section must be provided:

 • api_service_endpoints: This section must provide the API endpoints for compute and identity services.

-• auth: This is the same auth object that needs to be passed to Openstack's identity service to get an API token.
-More details can be found in Keystone's API docs.
+• auth: This is the same auth object that needs to be passed to OpenStack's identity service to get an API token.
+More details can be found in the Keystone's API docs.

 An example that provides password auth method is shown below: